liquidm/ruby-druid/README.md

 end
 ```

-Will look up the datasource 'datasource' in serivce 'service' and post the following:
+Will look up the datasource 'source' in serivce 'service' and post the following:

 ```json
 {